video-dev/hls.js/docs/API.md

 The `InterstitialEvent: appendInPlace` property indicates the mode used to append assets of the interstitial.

 HLS.js determines if an interstitial will be appended "in place" on a single timeline, with the same SourceBuffers and MediaSource as the primary player, or if it will reset the MediaSource and duration for each asset.
-If additional media elements are attached to the asset players, then they are already reset ahead of playback.
-When the media element is shared (by default) then the mode is determed based on each interstitial event's scheduled start and resumption and how it aligns with primary playlist media.
+Attaching additional media elements to asset players results in their reset ahead of playback.
+When the media element is shared (by default), the mode is determined based on each interstitial event's scheduled start and resumption and how it aligns with primary playlist media.

 `INTERSTITIAL_STARTED` and `INTERSTITIAL_ENDED` mark entering and exiting of a scheduled interstitial event item.
-These event fire whenever playing or seeking into or out-of an Interstitial DATERANGE.
+These events fire whenever playing or seeking into or out-of an Interstitial DATERANGE.

 `INTERSTITIAL_ASSET_STARTED` and `INTERSTITIAL_ASSET_ENDED` mark the entrance and exit of an asset in an interstitial.